johans-work/berserk/README.md

 # Intro
-Berserk is a univeral keyboard layout for programmable keyboards, and offers a sensible default for split and 40% keyboards.
+Berserk is a univeral ergonomic keyboard layout for programmable keyboards, that also offers a sensible default for split and 40% keyboards.

 features: